 There are several ways to propagate plumbago.
-Seeds, cuttings from stems and roots, and clump division are some of them.
+Seeds, stem and root cuttings, and division all work.

 Success rate – high for seeds, lower for cuttings